I visited Dingle Ireland for a couple of days in June of 2003. I met a Dutch girl there who would be important to me for while.

 I'd seen the place on the first day.
 I was looking for a bicycle to rent only looking.
 I had checked into a hostel, and gone out for a walk.

-I saw the hand-painted sign on the small historic storefront and stopped in to ask the price of rental.
+I saw the hand-painted sign on the small historic storefront and stopped in to ask the price.

 Inside there were no bikes, and the most conspicuous aspect of the interior was that it was a small pub.
 Well, the left side was a pub.
 On the right side was a counter, behind and above which was a small selection of hardware.